arriemeijer-creator/AeroJAX/README.md

 ## Limitations

 - 2D only – designed for rapid prototyping and neural operator research.
-- Force coefficients (CL, CD) are qualitative – Brinkman penalisation prevents accurate pressure integration.
-Use for optimisation trends, not absolute values.
+- Force coefficients (CL, CD) are trend-accurate but not quantitatively reliable – Brinkman penalisation prevents accurate pressure integration.
 - Moderate Reynolds numbers – best for Re < 10,000 (laminar to early turbulent).
 - CPU‑focused – GPU execution is supported, but the current architecture is tuned for workstations without dedicated GPUs.
 - LBM operates in the low-Mach regime; accuracy degrades if this constraint is violated.